twashing/zengarden/README.md

 ## Usage

 Simply `(require '[zengarden.core :as zc])`, and start using the `(zc/css)` function.
 You can have nested syntax, and multiple definitions in the root list.
-Below is an few example's, with the resulting output.
+Below are a few examples, with the resulting output.
 For more input examples, you can check out the [style.edn file](https://github.com/twashing/zengarden/blob/master/resources/test/style.edn) (or [the tests](https://github.com/twashing/zengarden/tree/master/test/zengarden/test)).

 **Basic Nesting**